|May 14, 2006|

 On the other side of the backyard was another crepe myrtle, seen below and blooming in June!
 In between was yet another crepe myrtle where the mockingbirds laid eggs and nudged babies to fly out of the nest.
 In the front yard we had at least 3 more crepe myrtles.
 All of these we planted.
 The most unique one was in front of the house, a weeping crepe myrtle where when the blossoms finished the seed pods were so heavy they literally touched the ground.
 My mom liked it so much she took a cutting which is now a lovely tree in her own garden.
 These were all little at first.
 I very carefully nurtured and lightly pruned these crepe myrtles, one limb at a time, to achieve these lovely trees.
 I started planting them in 2000 when we first moved in (we only had one little baby tree when we arrived in our new home).
 We moved in Feb 2009 to Virginia excited about new adventures, yet sad to say goodbye to our lovely garden and home.

 |June 26, 2008|

 In April 2009 we moved into our new house in Virginia, which hardly had any trees at all.
 Of course we had to have some crepe myrtles.
-My husband insisted upon a bright pink crepe myrtle, which we planted our first year in our new home at the corner of the house.
 You can barely see it here.
 All of our crepe myrtles have started this little.
 When they are this small, the only pruning I do is of the spent blossoms.
 I will show that in detail in a bit.
 I do this to help the little trees grow faster.
 That way the energy to grow can go towards the little leaf buds, which I shall share too in a moment.